Cavewhere/lib-qt-qml-tricks/README.md

-_The **QtQmlTricks** library contains usefull classes and macros.
+_The **QtQmlTricks** library contains useful classes and macros.
 It also has some test cases and examples._

 ###Why this project ?
 All the people out there who have done / are doing a mixed C++ / QML project, have surely been thinking that it needs too much code on C++ side, and that this code is often not that easy to do right.
 So here is the solution :

-**A nice library of classes and helpers that have been designed to simplify as much as possible the C++ side, so that it's finally not harder than QML side (which is nice enough already).**
+**A nice library of classes and helpers that have been designed to simplify as much as possible the C++ side, so that it's finally not harder than QML side (which is already nice enough).**

 ###What does it bring at the moment ?